chriswaugh/rock-bot/README.md

 `POST /start` will be called at the very beginning of a battle, `GET /move` will be called at the start of each game, and `POST /move` will be called at the end of every game.

 You win a game, you get one point.
 If a game ends in a draw the point rolls over to the next game.
-First to 1000 points, wins.
+First bot to 1000 points wins the battle.